'Time spent with the professional teams really helped solidify why I was completing the course...'

 (Ngāpuhi, Tainui, Ngāi Tahu)

-Studying towards a Bachelor of Sport Coaching in Performance Analysis
+Bachelor of Sport Coaching in Performance Analysis

 Part-time Rugby Coach, St Joseph’s College

 Finding his passion in rugby, Cameron’s Sport Coaching studies have helped him ‘focus energy’ towards making a career in professional rugby coaching and performance analysis.

 ‘The course suited my needs at the time and the content looked great.
 I am learning the finer arts of sports coaching, outside the traditional mechanical or instructional based approaches.
 I enjoy learning and embracing new concepts and ways of working, and the satisfaction of achieving good results,’ he says.

 ‘Some of the lecturers are absolutely great.
 Jenny Clarke has helped me no end; some say the master will appear when the student is ready, and I think that is really applicable in my situation.
 Piet van Hasselt and Richard Light have been fantastic in my development too.’

 Taking his second-year practicum in Japan to coach high school rugby teams was a big highlight from study, and a strong learning opportunity for adaptability as a rugby coach.